 So yeah, you read right.
 He said fifth wife.
 Now, it’s not as far out as it sounds, since he’s an older man, and I already learned in French Polynesia that the Polynesians seem to be more relaxed about divorce than continental peoples.
 He raised kids from his first marriage in New Zealand.
 Then he married a few more times after.

-I hope this one works out because finally he seemed to find someone who didn’t mind living in Polynesia and didn’t mind Polynesian culture.
+I hope this one works out because finally he seemed to have found someone who didn’t mind living in Polynesia and didn’t mind Polynesian culture.
 As a partly Anglicised Malaysian, I understand.
 Even if you’ve adopted some western ways, and are halfway westernised, you’d want a spouse who does not think your ancestral culture is lesser and expect the assimilation to only be one-way.

 Not that there aren’t many Southeast Asians who are ok with this, mind you.
 But that’s a topic for a different article.